Stephen-Developer/my-node-project/readme.md

 # My Node Project — Learning Sandbox

 A small Express + PostgreSQL project created as a learning sandbox.
-Its primary purpose is for you to learn how to build simple APIs, work with a database, validate input, and handle password hashing — not to be production-ready.
+Its primary purpose is for me to learn how to build simple APIs, work with a database, validate input, and handle password hashing — not to be production-ready.

 ## Quick overview